obruendl/linux_driver_tutorial/doc/05_uio_driver.md

 First we have to let linux know, that there is a UIO device and at which addresses it is.
 To do so, the device tree of the reference design must be edited.

-Details about location of devicetree files, how to build them, etc. can be found in the  *[nclustra Build Environment - HowTo Guide](https://download.enclustra.com/public_files/Design_Support/Application%20Notes/Enclustra_Build_Environment_HowToGuide_V02.pdf)[2]*
+Details about location of devicetree files, how to build them, etc. can be found in the  *[Enclustra Build Environment - HowTo Guide](https://download.enclustra.com/public_files/Design_Support/Application%20Notes/Enclustra_Build_Environment_HowToGuide_V02.pdf)[2]*

 In our case, we add the section below: